 Who loves their tea more than the Japanese and British?
-With National Tea Day this weekend, you’ll want to gather the best and finest selection to celebrate the two nations’ favourite drink.
+On National Tea Day, you’ll want to gather the best and finest selection to celebrate the two nations’ favourite drink.
 That means matcha, sencha, genmaicha and more green teas to rival English Breakfast, Darjeeling and Earl Grey.

 But how do these two tea drinking cultures compare?
 What tea norms do they share and where do they differ?